ucan-wg/spec/README.md

 Many thanks to [Christine Lemmer-Webber] for her handwritten(!) feedback on the design of UCAN, spearheading the [OCapN] initiative, and her related work on [ZCAP-LD].

+Many thanks to [Alan Karp] for sharing his vast experience with capability-based authorization, patterns, and many right words for us to search for.

 Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.

 Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.

 Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

-Thanks to [Martin Kleppmann] of [Ink & Switch] for conversations exploring options for access control on CRDTs and [local-first] applications.
+Thanks to [Peter van Hardenberg][PvH] and [Martin Kleppmann] of [Ink & Switch] for conversations exploring options for access control on CRDTs and [local-first] applications.

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.

-Many thanks to [Alan Karp] for sharing his vast experience with capability-based authorization, patterns, and many right words for us to search for.

-We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.
+We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and networked security writ large.

 <!-- Footnotes -->